varvara-savchenko/automation-tests/README.md

 - using forEach() method
 - assigning variables
 - verifying elements visibility & attributes
-- using spread() method for multiple elements with the same selector for better readability
 - verifying expected state once action is completed
 - setting baseURL in config file
 - using cy.intercept() and assigning alias